jvbustelo/time_series_grpc_client/README.md

 # How to start the gRPC process
 Make sure you have set up the gRPC server properly (https://github.com/jvbustelo/time_series_grpc_server).

 Once the Flask app is running, navigate with your browser to http://localhost:5000/.

+Click in the link and the entire process will start (HTTP GET call to the client, the client making the gRPC request to the gRPC server, receiving the reply and finally formatting it as a JSON).

-When clicking in the link, the process will start and you will eventually see in the screen the raw JSON.
+ You will eventually see in the browser the raw JSON!